-- Sotrovimab
+- Sotrovimab (GlaxoSmithKline and Vir Biotechnology)

-- Molnupiravir
+- Molnupiravir (Merck)

-- Paxlovid (PF-07321332/ritonavir)
+- PF-07321332/ritonavir (Paxlovid, Pfizer)

-- Fluvoxamine
+- Fluvoxamine (investigator initiated)

 Comparators

 We compared each treatment to outpatient "usual care" involving only symptomatic treatments, as found in the clinical trials of each product.
 Data permitting, we also included real-world evidence as appropriate.
 Differences in patient populations and the natural history of care and outcomes for patients with COVID-19 have been evolving rapidly, making formal quantitative indirect comparisons challenging.